 Director testing provides oversight of the DAMP operator regime and allows CAA to respond to specific issues, and to gain assurance.

-Once the Act is in force, CAA will consider how it will implement Director testing, alongside DAMPs, from 5 April 2027.
+Now that the Act is in force, CAA will consider how it will implement Director testing, alongside DAMPs, from 5 April 2027.

 When the CAA conducts Director testing, it will follow the same scope and standards outlined in the operator's DAMP.